A413-200-OK/NUEDC-TRAINING/README.md

 # NUEDC_TRAINING
-**For the NUEDC on 2025 , we use the responlity to record our experence**
+**For the NUEDC on 2025 , we use the repository to record our experence**

 > (https://www.nuedc-training.com.cn/)